 Picked something already?
 Now here’s what you do when you’re in the theatre or at the gallery.
 Art appreciation goes beyond just looking at something – for me the best sort of art makes you pause in your step, or makes you think about other things and consider it more thoroughly.

 Think about it as exposing yourself to new experiences rather than just viewing artwork – my motto is to try anything at least once, which has made for some really interesting experiences.
 In Prague, I went to see two types of performances that the Czechs are famous for: the traditional opera Don Giovanni and a blacklight theatre show by Laterna Magika called Wonderful Circus.
 I expected to be bored by the former and wowed by the latter, but was wrong on both counts – the opera was surprisingly engaging and I found blacklight theatre a snooze and kinda trippy, so you honestly never really know until you try.

 Step out of your shoes

 Some things may seem really obscure to you, but try thinking about it from the context of the locals, and how that country’s culture shaped the art into its current form.
 I saw Vietnamese water puppetry in Hanoi, and learned that it evolved because the shows were often held in paddy fields out in the countryside, and while the stories told revolve around daily life and may seem rather simple and boring to a foreigner, I think it does give context to what life for a typical Vietnamese person might have been like in the past.

 Go with what catches your eye

 Just because you came to see the Mona Lisa doesn’t mean that’s the only thing you should see.
 Go walk around and find something else in the Louvre that actually catches your attention.
-Over time you’ll discover what your preferences are when it comes to enjoying art, which makes it a lot easier for you to make a decision on whether or not to see something.
-This is also why I tend to get through museums quite quickly because I just skip the stuff that bores me!
+Over time you’ll discover what your preferences really are when it comes to enjoying art, which makes it a lot easier for you to make a decision on whether or not to see something.
+This is also why I tend to get through museums quite quickly because I just skip the stuff that bores me.

 You don’t have to love it